 The Company presently makes grants under the 2021 Plan.
 In addition, awards remain outstanding under the 2017 Performance Incentive Plan (the "2017 Plan") and the 2007 Equity Incentive Plan (the "2007 Plan" and together with the 2017 Plan, the "Legacy Plans").
-As of April 13, 2022, a total of 300,779 shares of the Company's common stock were subject to outstanding awards granted under the 2021 Plan and 428,498 shares were subject to outstanding awards granted under the 2021 Plan and 428,498 shares were subject to outstanding awards granted under the 2021 Plan and 428,498 shares were subject to outstanding awards granted under the 2021 Plan and 428,498 shares were subject to outstanding awards granted under the 2021 Plan.
+As of April 11, 2023, a total of 581,795 shares of the Company's common stock were subject to outstanding awards granted under the 2021 Plan and 198,881 shares were subject to outstanding awards granted under Legacy Plans.
+As of April 11, 2023, 123,319 shares of the Company's common stock were available for new award grants under the 2021 Plan.

 The Board of Directors believes that the number of shares currently available under the 2021 Plan does not give the Company sufficient flexibility to adequately provide for future incentives.
-If shareholders approve the 2021 Plan Amendment, an additional 150,000 shares of the Company's common stock will be made available for award grants under the 2021 Plan.
+If shareholders approve the 2021 Plan Amendment, an additional 300,000 shares of the Company's common stock will be made available for award grants under the 2021 Plan.
 In addition, any shares of common stock underlying RSUs granted under the Legacy Plans that fail to vest, are canceled, or otherwise terminate will also be available for award grant purposes under the 2021 Plan.
 None of the shares of the Company's common stock underlying stock options that expire, are canceled, or otherwise terminate will be available for award grant purposes under the 2021 Plan.